go-kit/go-kit.github.io/_src/faq/index.md

  of defining and wiring up the component graph in a microservice is through an explicit and declarative composition in a large func main.

+Inversion of control is a common feature of other frameworks, implemented via Dependency Injection or Service Locator patterns.
+But in Go kit, you should wire up your entire component graph in your func main.
 This style reinforces two important virtues.
 By strictly keeping component lifecycles in main, you avoid leaning on global state as a shortcut,